Adventures of God: Publication

 The webcomic updates biweekly on Webtoon.
-The print edition was Kickstarted in 2019 by publisher Rocketship Entertainment and is scheduled for global release on November 9, 2021.
+The print edition was Kickstarted in 2019 by publisher Rocketship Entertainment and had its global release on November 9, 2021.
 Originally drawing the webtoon by hand, Jay illustrates Adventures of God using Photoshop and a Wacom Cintiq Pro drawing tablet.

 Influences

 In episode descriptions of Adventures of God, Ferrazzi and Jay list their childhood Belgian Sunday school lessons in Bible stories as the primary inspiration for the series.
 In an interview with Indy100, Ferrazzi further elaborated that:

 When I wrote this comic, the central idea behind God's character is that he works in mysterious ways.
 In the first episode of the series, he cripples an athlete so that he can go on to win the Special Olympics; here, he sends a gay man to hell to help Satan feel less lonely.
 I like that Satan's gay and conforms to none of the stereotypes we usually associate with gay people.
 People from all walks of life have told me this comic resonated with them.
 The LGBT community, of course, because of how it mocks the notion of homosexuality being a sin.
 But also devout Christians, who feel comics about religion are often snarky and mean-spirited, and were surprised that this one portrayed God in a positive light – even as a flawed character.